BASIC STEPS IN WRITING A LITERATURE PAPER

 FORMAT AND MECHANICS FOR ENGLISH PAPERS

 Papers should be typed on white paper of a standard weight and size.
 Avoid very thin paper and erasable paper.
-(White-out or correction tape works better for corrections than erasable paper.)
+Be sure fonts are consistent and printing is legible.

 No title page is required.
 Type your title (not just the title of the literature you are analyzing) two inches from the top of the first page with the first word and all other important words capitalized.